apollographql/apollo/docs/source/intro/benefits.md

 ```

 With GraphQL, each query represents a single round trip from the client to server.
 If you'd like to reduce round trips even further, you can implement [query batching](https://www.apollographql.com/docs/engine/query-batching.html) to batch multiple queries into a single request.

+<h3 id="production">Ready for production</h3>

+While the GraphQL specification was first made public by Facebook in 2015, GraphQL has been a key component of their mobile application deployment since 2012.

+At Apollo, we found GraphQL to be an excellent solution to many of the problems we encountered with existing techniques and now use it to power critical infrastructure.
+Over the years, we’ve worked with the open-source community along with customers and partners of all sizes to continually bring new innovations to the open-source Apollo offerings and we're proud that those offerings are suitable for everything from startups to large-scale deployments.

+In addition to our own experience, we have received extensive feedback, contributions and support from enterprise customers who are actively using Apollo GraphQL in production.
+A few of our most public and notable case-studies are:

+- [**The New York Times**](https://open.nytimes.com/the-new-york-times-now-on-apollo-b9a78a5038c): Learn how The New York Times switched from Relay to Apollo & implemented features in their app such as SSR and persisted queries.
+- [**Airbnb**](https://medium.com/airbnb-engineering/reconciling-graphql-and-thrift-at-airbnb-a97e8d290712): Airbnb is betting big on the Apollo platform to power the data layer for their microservices.
+- [**Express**](https://dev-blog.apollodata.com/changing-the-architecture-of-express-com-23c950d43323): Easy-to-use pagination with Apollo helped improve the Express eCommerce team's key product pages.
+- [**Major League Soccer**](https://dev-blog.apollodata.com/reducing-our-redux-code-with-react-apollo-5091b9de9c2a): MLS' switch from Redux to Apollo for state management enabled them to delete nearly all of their Redux code.
+- [**Expo**](https://dev-blog.apollodata.com/using-graphql-apollo-at-expo-4c1f21f0f115): Developing their React Native app with Apollo allowed the Expo engineers to focus on improving their product instead of writing data fetching logic.
+- [**KLM**](https://youtu.be/T2njjXHdKqw): Learn how the KLM team scaled their Angular app with GraphQL and Apollo.